 Impact of IEC61850 ed2 on Protection GOOSE

-GOOSE itself brings many benefits which can be utilised for various protection signals, however, isolation and testing are critical considerations which are often seen as deficiencies in edition 1 (ed1) of the IEC61850 standard.
+GOOSE itself brings many benefits that can be utilized for various protection signals, however, isolation and testing are critical considerations that are often seen as deficiencies in edition 1 (ed1) of the IEC61850 standard.
 A key driver for edition 2 (ed2) was to overcome these limitations.
 This paper looks at various isolation and test methods used for edition 1 and compares them to using edition 2.
 A major drawback of edition 1 was the inability to use online simulation.
 This limitation was not obvious and care is needed to ensure simulated or test messages are not used on a live system.
 This paper looks at the new simulation modes available in edition 2 which greatly improves this situation.
 The edition 2 simulation mode is quite powerful and this paper also looks at how this functionality can be used in a practical application.
 One of the stated objectives of edition 2 is to create solutions that can incorporate edition 1 relays.
 This paper also looks at the practicality of doing this.

 Download full papers at the end of this page

 Case Study: Implementation of IEC61850 in Generator and Transformer Protection System in NSW Power Stations